eriklindernoren/PyTorch-YOLOv3/README.md

 ## Other

+### YOEO — You Only Encode Once

-- https://github.com/bit-bots/YOEO is extends this repo with the ability to train an additional semantic segmentation decoder.
+[YOEO](https://github.com/bit-bots/YOEO) extends this repo with the ability to train an additional semantic segmentation decoder.
+The lightweight example model is mainly targeted towards embedded real-time applications.